magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something before admin configuration reinitialized
+*  If one wants to do something before admin configuration reinitialized

 ### 40. admin_system_config_changed_section_design